 Between acts I visited the MMF merch table, eyeing the sweatshirts for sale.
 I also peered at the dozen or so donated items on raffle.
 While the event used to include a large silent auction, the logistics of that became unwieldy, and as such it was moved online several years ago.
 I encourage you to peruse https://www.32auctions.com/AM17 and bid with that limo money you saved.

 The Creepy Jingles were featured next.
 The foursome is led by Jocelyn Nixon (vocals/guitar/keyboards).
-As she shared during the band's thirty-five-minute set, Nixon has been a beneficiary of a grant from the MMF.
+Thoughout the the band's thirty-five-minute set, she provided amiable banter and professional-sounding plugs for MMF and those that make its work possible.
 Alongside Nixon were Wills Van Doorn (lead guitar), Andrew Woody (bass), and Nick Robertson (drums) – aka, the usual crew.
 The act's set features mostly new material planned for an upcoming album.
 The album promises to continue the group's genre-melding style that one might inelegantly describe as surfy indie garage pop.
 The set featured fourteen songs, most of them short, some featured Nixon on piano, others on guitar.
 All of them featured her vocals, with many elevated by backing vocals from Van Doorn and Woody.
 One new track has some very Beatle-esque harmonies.
 Several tracks come with striking guitar solos from Doorn.
 The audience left their tables to bounce with the band, transforming the room into an exuberant dance party for staple "Circadian Rhythm Guitar."

 As is tradition, between acts there were shots – covid shots and flu shots – for Manning and MMF's Sondra Freeman.
 While that duo got their shots on stage and then followed them up with shots of a different sort, anyone interested was able to receive free covid and flu shots from KU Med's "RockDocs" at the event.
 The first round of raffle tickets was also pulled.
 I did not win the visit to Powell Gardens that I put my ticket in for.
 Thankfully my loss is every musician in Kansas City's gain.